 Moments away from walking on stage for the first time?
 Use these enunciation exercises to practice elocution.
 This A to Z list of tongue twisters will develop your ...

-Elocution - Definition in Grammar Terms - Grammar and Composition
+Elocution - Definition in Grammar Terms - Grammar & Composition

 "The word elocution means something quite different to us from what it meant to the classical rhetorician.
 We associate the word with the act of speaking (hence, ...

-rhetorical punctuation - Grammar and Composition - About.com
+Rhetorical Punctuation - Grammar & Composition - About.com

 Rhetorical punctuation (also known as elocutionary punctuation) is a system of punctuation intended to help people read a text aloud or hear how it is supposed ...

-The opening of an essay or speech, which typically identifies the topic, arouses interest, and prepares the audience for the development of the thesis.
+An introduction is the opening of an essay or speech.
+Typically it identifies the topic, arouses interest, and prepares for the development of the thesis.

 recitation - definition and examples of recitation in rhetoric